tomaskala/website/posts/2022-02-27-server-structure.md

 Finally, there's the topic of my phone.
 That's actually the primary reason I had for setting up the VPN.
 Due to our corporate security policy, our office network is monitored, and only traffic to domains blessed by the powers that be is allowed.
-That's is OK to enforce on company-owned devices like my work laptop.
+That's OK to enforce on company-owned devices like my work laptop.
 But there's no way in hell I'll let anyone monitor or limit what I do with my personal phone, so I keep it connected 24/7 with full tunneling.

 # Unbound